gsurma/image_classifier/README.md

 For non-binary classifications:

-* add other classes to train and validation directories
+* add other classes to training and validation directories
 * change class_mode from "binary" to "categorical"
 * change loss function from "binary\_crossentropy" to "categorical\_crossentropy"